 Sessions are available for anyone!
 Whether you are an athlete, dancer, or even if you are not "formally" active.
 The technique and philosophy of the "Be Activated" systems can have a dramatic impact on your performance, well being, and world-view.

 What happens during the session?

 Firstly I take you though some interesting explorations on how the mind and posture can immediately affect your physical performance.
 We do some baseline movement assessment (E.g. if you are a climber you climb), optionally take some posture photos, and you lie on your back and tell me your story for 5 minutes.
 No seriously.

 I then do a series of resistance and flexibility tests to assess whether your muscles are doing their primary roles well.
 This allows us to retest post-activation to see the change.

 The activation work feels much like trigger point massage, but I really do not apply anywhere near the same amount of pressure.
 In fact most of the time I am just wiggling my thumb somewhere for about a minute, and depending on how much tension you have, it is either ticklish or utterly terrifying.
 We retest and you will feel an immediate difference in response.

-Most importantly, and I will stress this, I teach you self-activation which you use before training and performance so that you are not only moving optimally, but programming in the optimal muscle firing and movement patterns.
+Most importantly, I teach you self-activation which you use daily and before and during training and performance so that you are not only moving optimally, but programming in the optimal muscle firing and movement patterns.

 "Be Activated" is also not some elite secret technique you need to keep coming back to me for.
 And though repeat sessions are useful and effective at times, I give you the knowledge to activate yourself.